ecmwf/aviso/docs/source/guide/getting_started.rst

    The username is the email associated to the user' ECMWF account.
 The email can be obtained by logging at https://api.ecmwf.int/v1/key/.

 2. Save the ECMWF key in `/etc/aviso/key`.
 The key can be obtained by logging at https://api.ecmwf.int/v1/key/ .
 A different location can be defined in the configuration file above described.
-More information are available in the :ref:`reference`.
+More information are available in the :ref:`configuration`.

 Launching
 -----------------